 People love to be asked their opinion.
-Chance are, if you’ve been to a restaurant recently, you’ve been given a receipt asking you to rate your experience via survey.
+Chances are, if you’ve been to a restaurant recently, you’ve been given a receipt asking you to rate your experience via survey.
 Or if you’ve stayed at a hotel, you’ve received an email survey to rate your stay.
 Surveys are a great way to determine user satisfaction with your products, services, and websites.
 The following are some great ways to use online surveys and a look at the survey tools available.

 Great Ways to Use Survey Tools